ljlun36/home/README.md

 💡 I’m interested in Dynamical systems and Lie groups.

-✉️ How to reach me:jialunliwork@yeah.net.
+✉️ How to reach me: jialun_li AT fudan.edu.cn